 Where do the rules apply?

 The rules on public authority functions are ‘residual’ – they do not apply if another part of the Equality Act applies (or would apply but for an exception).
-Some functions will not be within the ‘public functions’ rules because they are are already covered by the education rules.
+Some functions are not within the ‘public functions’ rules because they are already covered by the education rules.
 Also many public authority functions, such as libraries, leisure services and provision of information, will fall within the normal Part 3 rules on services to the public.

 However some public functions are probably not services to the public, eg arrest by a police officer.
 It was to cover this kind of situation that the rules on public authority functions were introduced.
 Some examples of where the rules are likely to apply:

 - law enforcement functions such as arresting a suspect, or interviewing a potential witness to a crime; but the police providing information to the community on crime prevention is likely to be a service to the public;